FOREX-Dollar resumes decline; sterling rebounds after BoE rate cut

 U.S. President Donald Trump said on Tuesday he would ask Congress for a payroll tax cut and other "very major" stimulus moves, but the details remain unclear.

-The BoE rate cut follows similar moves by U.S. and Canadian central banks and put more pressure on the ECB to act, although it has limited room with rates already negative.
+The BoE rate cut follows similar moves by U.S. and Canadian central banks and puts more pressure on the ECB to act, although it has limited room with rates already negative.

-"The pound sold off initially on the aggressive move but the statement shows that their (BoE) action is co-ordinated with the Treasury and the measures include a package for lending," Jane Foley, senior currency strategist at Rabobank, said.
+"The pound sold off initially on the aggressive move but the statement shows that their (BoE) action is co-ordinated with the Treasury and the measures include a package for lending," said Jane Foley, senior currency strategist at Rabobank.

 "Altogether the statement suggests lots of co-ordination.
 This is reassuring and should help limit the impact on the economy and that could also help support the pound."
-(Reporting by Iain Withers, additional reporting by Hideyuki Sano and Tom Westbrook; editing by Larry King)
+(Reporting by Iain Withers editing by Larry King and Stev Orlofsky)